MarMall/NetworkApproaches/Instructions/Labs/LAB_20-1-PreWork_and_LabOverview.md

 + Task 1: Implement your research plan (and hypothesis into a Qualtrics survey) - Lab 20-2-A
 + Task 2: Import the collected data into R - Lab 20-2-B
-+ Task 3: Carry out exploratory network analysis in R - Lab 20-2-C
++ Task 3: Develop first ideas for exploratory network analysis in R - Lab 20-2-C

-(NB: Tasks 1 and 2 should be carried out as preparatory work before the lab session as far as possible, and task 3 will be carried out during the lab session)
+(NB: Tasks 1 and 2 should be carried out as preparatory work before the lab session as far as possible, while task 3 will be carried out during the lab session if the class wishes so)

-## Estimated timing for all three lab session: ~120 minutes

 ## Moving on to first sub-lab 20-2-A